Minimally Invasive Surgery

 Minimally Invasive Spine Techniques

 - Discectomy.
 This procedure involves the removal of a damaged intervertebral disc.
-PBS performs minimally invasive discectomies using small incisions to access the spinal anatomy.
+PBSSM performs minimally invasive discectomies using small incisions to access the spinal anatomy.

 - Posterior Lumbar Interbody Fusion (PLIF).
-PBS neurosurgeons utilize a mini-open PLIF technique for such conditions like spondylolisthesis and degenerative disc disease.
+PBSSM neurosurgeons utilize a mini-open PLIF technique for such conditions like spondylolisthesis and degenerative disc disease.

 - Pedicle screws.
 Until recently, the insertion of pedicle screws required surgeons to expose the pedicles (cylinder-shaped bones projecting from sides of vertebrae).
 Today, we use MISS techniques that allow us to implant pedicle screws through the skin without disturbing muscles and tendons.

 - Vertebroplasty & kyphoplasty.
 These breakthrough procedures are used to treat vertebral compression fractures.
-Your PBS neurosurgeon injects orthopedic cement into the affected vertebrae, delivering excellent outcomes.
+Your PBSSM neurosurgeon injects orthopedic cement into the affected vertebrae, delivering excellent outcomes.